26 Kasr Al Nile Fifth Floor Next To (1.7 km from Gayer-Anderson Museum)

 Located in Downtown Cairo Osiris Hotel is just a 500 metres walk from the Egyptian Museum.
 It offers free Wi-Fi in public areas and a roof-top terrace that offers views of downtown Cairo.
 The bright air-conditioned rooms are simply furnished.

-11 Sherif Basha In Front Of El Lewa (2.2 km from Gayer-Anderson Museum)
+11 Moderit El Tahrir Street Garden (1.8 km from Gayer-Anderson Museum)

 The Gayer-Anderson Museum in Cairo is an iconic museum located in the heart of the city.
 It was built in 1632 by Muhammed Ali Pasha, a powerful Ottoman governor and founder of Egypt's modern dynasty.
 The museum is named after two British officers, Major Robert and Captain John Gayer-Anderson, who occupied the building until 1942.